aj-broderick/SNS_Anomaly_Detection/Results.md

 **Merging DCM and BPM Data**\
 &emsp; After successful parsing, DCM and BPM datasets were merged based on their timestamp alignment.
 As the data rates and acquisition intervals differed slightly between systems, time-series interpolation and resampling techniques were applied to synchronize the signals.
 A unified schema was defined wherein each data point represented a composite snapshot of DCM and BPM values for a given moment in time.
 This merge allowed the model to capture correlations between beam behavior (BPM) and system drift (DCM), enriching the feature space for more accurate anomaly detection.

+**Subsampling Data**\
+&emsp; Once the data was merged into a single dataset, the team had decided to work with a subset of the data, given the short time parameter of the semester.
+By looking at the timestamps of the tracings, the file were grouped if the BPM settings matched the previous file.
+If there was a change in any of the beam settings, which was often done for fine tuning the beam, it was treated as a new grouping of tracing files.
+For the use of the this report and analysis, the first group of settings in September 2024 was used, giving over 1,400 files to utilize for the training and testing.

 **Addressing Class Imbalance with SMOTE**\
 &emsp; An initial analysis of the labeled dataset revealed a significant class imbalance, with anomalous instances representing a small fraction of the total records.
 To mitigate this, the Synthetic Minority Over-sampling Technique (SMOTE) was applied.
 SMOTE synthetically generates new samples for the minority class by interpolating between existing examples.
 This was executed after merging and normalization to ensure data compatibility.
 The resulting dataset maintained a more balanced class distribution, which helped improve model generalization and reduced the bias toward the majority (normal) class during training.